Skip to content

 mysql Database

-redis Cache / Function Execution Task Queue
+redis Cache / Function execution task queue

-1.2 Work Unit and Queue Listening Relationship
+1.2 Worker Unit and Queue Listening Relationship

-Work Unit Queue
+Worker Unit Queue

 Queue